 Skin Cancer Is Not Always as Clear as Day

 Skin cancer is a deadly condition that can affect anyone under the sun.
 And few people realize that skin cancer can appear anyplace on your body, from the most noticeable areas to places you never even give a second glance.
-This is especially frightening because you can be walking be around with early signs that are so hidden that you aren’t aware until they’re discovered by a doctor.
+This is especially frightening because you can be walking be around with early signs that are so hidden that you aren’t aware until they’re discovered by a provider.
 There are three primary skin cancer types.
 The most common kind is basal cell carcinoma, with the second-most common known as squamous cell carcinoma, and the most serious type called melanoma.
-In South Florida, the constant exposure to the strong rays of the sun greatly increases your risk of all kinds of skin cancer, so you can’t afford to ignore this major health risk.
+In Florida, the constant exposure to the strong rays of the sun greatly increases your risk of all kinds of skin cancer, so you can’t afford to ignore this major health risk.
 Since your best protection is early detection, MD Now Urgent Care providers can examine any skin lesions you have and refer you to a dermatologist if necessary.
 We also wanted to share this valuable information on how to detect hidden signs of skin cancer and protect yourself properly.

 How to Detect Skin Cancer on the Spot

 The primary signs of skin cancer are colored or raised moles and freckles that suddenly appear on the skin.
 Medical specialists have seen these signs develop anywhere on the body, even the most unexpected places such as the scalp, the soles of the feet, and the genital area.
-Since these areas are usually out of your personal view, the signs are typically discovered during routine visits to a hairdresser or doctor.
+Since these areas are usually out of your personal view, the signs are typically discovered during routine visits to a hairdresser or provider.
 Most sufferers have no idea that they have any signs of skin cancer because they never thought to look in these rarely seen areas.
 The three main skin cancer types are:

 - Basal cell carcinoma: This is the most prevalent type that tends to develop after years of regular sun exposure and indoor tanning.
 It typically looks like a pink patch of skin or a flesh-colored bump.
 Early diagnosis and skin cancer treatment are vital because it can spread to surrounding bones and tissues and cause damage and disfigurement.